Free Consultation (215) 709-6940

 New York law gives you 3 years from the date of the accident to file an injury claim, but Pennsylvania law only gives you 2 years in most injury cases.
 You have to follow the 2-year rule when filing in Pennsylvania, even if you live in New York.

-Consult with an Experienced Philadelphia Personal Injury Attorney for Your Out of State Claim
+Consult with an Experienced Philadelphia Personal Injury Attorney for Your Out-of-State Claim

 Our Offices